abhay8463/30-Days-of-Kotlin/README.md

 Introduction
 ------------

-MarsRealEstate is a demo app that shows available properties for sale and for rent on Mars.
+MarsRealEstate is a app that shows available properties for sale and for rent on Mars.
 The property data is stored on a Web server as a REST web service.
 This app demonstrated the use of [Retrofit](https://square.github.io/retrofit/) to make REST requests to the web service, [Moshi](https://github.com/square/moshi) to handle the deserialization of the